Mark-Austen/mcr-aws-azure-private-ip-vpn/README.md

 * From the Megaport portal select "Create MCR" to deploy a Megaport Cloud Router in the desired metro: [Link](https://docs.megaport.com/mcr/creating-mcr/)

-### Step 2 - Deploy AWS Direct Connect Hosted Connection VXC
+### Step 2 - Deploy Megaport Virtual Cross Connect (VXC) to AWS Direct Connect Hosted Connection

 * From the Megaport portal select **+Connection** on the newly created MCR.
 * Follow the workflow to deploy the AWS Direct Connect Hosted Connection VXC: [Link](https://docs.megaport.com/cloud/mcr/aws/#creating-a-hosted-connection)